The Lerch zeta function and the Heisenberg group: Two-Variable Hecke Operators

 \section{Two-Variable Hecke Operators}

 We define and study two-variable Hecke operators on the Heisenberg group.
-The definition extends the two-variable Hecke operators studied in \cite{LL3} by inserting the third Heisenberg variable $z$, which however is not changed under this action.
+The definition extends the two-variable Hecke operators studied in \cite{LL4} by inserting the third Heisenberg variable $z$, which is left unchanged under this action.
+In consequence all the Hilbert space domains treated in that paper carry over to the spaces $\sH_N$.